5 Tips for a Beautiful Balcony

 The trick is to combine your design and balcony furniture along with a couple of other elements to create a harmonious, peaceful ‘outside room’ you want to spend time in, rather than a forgotten outdoor space you pop indoor plants when they’re dying!

-Here are 5 tips to creating a beautiful balcony (incorporating good design and balcony furniture)
+Here are 5 tips for creating a beautiful balcony.

 1. Balconies mean outdoors, and outdoors mean plants.

-Then, make those plant choices pop with a unique planter!
-Balcony furniture isn’t restricted to chairs and daybeds, take a look at our planter options.
+Then, make those plant choices pop with our Ferm Living Hourglass pots.
+Balcony furniture isn’t restricted to chairs and daybeds, take a look at our Fermob planter options too.

 2. Make the most of your space.

-Consider hanging gardens and make the most of your ceiling, and use climbing plants like vines to decorate the walls.
+Consider hanging gardens and making the most of your ceiling, and use climbing plants like vines to decorate the walls.

 A little bit of good design can go a long way so think big picture: try to combine all your elements – plants, balcony furniture, accessories – in your overall design.